xFijo/cpp-examp/README.md

 ### cpp-examp

-your first line of code when coding with c++
+your first few lines of code when coding with c++